 Bradley Kuhn's name appears several times in the commit logs for this book, because he provided highly expert feedback on multiple occasions, in one case practically writing the patch himself.
 As I wrote in the log message for one of the commits, he is someone "whose contributions to free software have been immeasurable and whose dedication to our shared cause is a constant inspiration".

 Karen and Bradley both work at the Software Freedom Conservancy (https://sfconservancy.org/).
-If you like this book and you want to help free software, donating to the Conservancy is fine first step.
+If you like this book and you want to help free software, donating to the Conservancy is a fine first step.
 It's also a fine second step.

 Ben Reser provided a super-detailed and expert review of Chapters 6 and 7 that resulted in many improvements.
 Ben, thank you so much.